 Timing is everything!
 If you plant the bulbs too early they won’t bloom.
 If they are planted too late in the fall season their roots will not establish.

-For the best results in the following spring, prepare your garden bed before planting your bulbs.
+For the best results in the following spring, prepare your garden bed before planting your flower bulbs this fall.
 Remove weeds and loosen the soil.

 Add compost or organic matter to the soil for nutrients before you plant the bulbs.
 I add peat moss for drainage as well.
 Soggy soil or overwatering will cause the bulbs to rot.